-- explain our general approach to regulating offers of CDIs over foreign shares and our interpretation of how the Corporations Act applies to these offers; - discuss how our class order relief in [CO 14/XX] modifies the disclosure provisions in Ch 6D, and gives relief from the licensing provisions in Pt 7.6, of the Corporations Act to facilitate offers of CDIs over foreign shares; and - set out some of the circumstances in which we may consider granting individual relief to facilitate offers of CDIs that do not meet the requirements of [CO 14/XX].
+- explain our general approach to regulating offers of CDIs over underlying foreign securities and our interpretation of how the Corporations Act applies to these offers; - discuss how our class order relief in [CO 14/827] modifies the disclosure provisions in Ch 6D and gives relief from the licensing provisions in Pt 7.6 of the Corporations Act to facilitate offers of CDIs over underlying foreign securities; and - set out some of the circumstances in which we may consider granting individual relief to facilitate offers of CDIs that do not meet the requirements of [CO 14/827].

-Our general approach to regulating offers of CDIs
+Our general approach to offers of CDIs

-RG 000.19 Our general approach to regulating offers of CDIs involves 'looking through' the CDI to the underlying share, so that offers of CDIs are regulated under the Corporations Act in the same way that offers of the underlying shares would be regulated.
+RG 253.18 Our general approach to regulating offers of CDIs involves 'looking through' the CDI to the underlying foreign securities, so that offers of CDIs are regulated under the Corporations Act in the same way that offers of the underlying foreign securities would be regulated.

-RG 000.20 We consider that:
+RG 253.19 We consider that:

-- (a) offers of CDIs over foreign shares should be regulated by Ch 6D of the Corporations Act-given that offers of a foreign company's shares are regulated by Ch 6D, offers of CDIs (representing equitable interests in those shares) should be subject to the same disclosure regime as the underlying shares; - (b) where disclosure is not required for an offer of the underlying shares, disclosure should also not be required for an offer of CDIs over those shares-that is, if an offer of the underlying shares is exempt from disclosure under Ch 6D (e.g. because of \$708, 708AA or 708A), then any offer of CDIs should also be exempt; and - (c) where Ch 6D disclosure is required for an offer of CDIs (i.e. because it would be required for an offer of the underlying shares) then the disclosure should be provided by the foreign company and not the depositary nominee.
+- (a) offers of CDIs over underlying foreign securities should be regulated by Ch 6D of the Corporations Act-offers of a foreign company's securities are regulated by Ch 6D, therefore, offers of CDIs (representing equitable interests in those securities) should be subject to the same disclosure regime as the underlying foreign securities; - (b) where disclosure is not required for an offer of the underlying foreign securities, disclosure should also not be required for an offer of CDIs over those securities-that is, if an offer of the underlying foreign securities is exempt from disclosure under Ch 6D (e.g. because of \$708, 708AA, 708A or ASIC class order relief), then any offer of CDIs should also be exempt; and - (c) where Ch 6D disclosure is required for an offer of CDIs (i.e. because it would be required for an offer of the underlying foreign securities) then the disclosure should be provided by the foreign company and not the depository nominee.

-Our class order relief
+Class order relief